kaltura/playkit-android-ima/README.md

 `setCompanionAdConfig(ViewGroup companionAdView, Integer companionAdWidth, Integer companionAdHeight)`

-Height and Width of the companion Ad can be passed to the API along with te ViewGroup.
+Height and Width of the companion Ad can be passed to the API along with the ViewGroup.

 In order to clear the Companion Ad for the next media, App should not send anything with the new `IMAConfig` object.